 Piercing Aftercare Advice

-CLEANING YOUR PIERCING
+CARING FOR YOUR PIERCING

 1) Wash your hands really well before you clean or touch your piercing for any reason.
 Try to avoid touching it at any time other than cleaning.